equalitie/Caislean/doc/role-doc/base-config.md

 ## Description

-This role sets up a basic version of the file `/etc/aliases` to allow the administrator to receive system alerts to an external e-mail address, and installs `apticron` to notify of available package updates.
-It also installs `postfix` to ensure the e-mail delivery of `apticron` alerts, but configures it not to listen on the network.
+This role ensures that the `root` account in `/etc/aliases` forwards messages to the e-mail address defined by the administrator (see below), and installs `apticron` to notify of available package updates.
+It also installs `postfix` to ensure the e-mail delivery of `apticron` alerts and configures it not to listen on the network.

 This role is automatically included in the `common` role.